sihrc/CollectiveMotion/Code/README.txt

 		because the units of the table that is imported is not in microns.
 To fix this, multiply data in pixels by self.context.attrs.pixel (the conversion factor between pixels and microns as set by the config file provided by the raw images - .xml file).
+	Installing Dependencies
+		A common issue with running the code for the first time is incorrectly installed dependencies.
+		There is a README within the dependencies folder that detail the steps that should be taken.
+		Because of "out-of-date" configuration settings of OpenPIV, it is recommended to setup OpenPIV first, install PythonXY to appease OpenPIV, and then reinstall any other dependencies in the folder as the program errors call for them.

 If there are issues not mentioned here, contact:
 [1]christopher.lee@students.olin.edu/sihrc.c.lee@gmail.com
 [2]chase.kernan@gmail.com

+External Tracking Modules - provided Documentation:
 --------------
 ABOUT OpenPIV
 --------------